Circumnavigation of Iceland

 unusual whalebone carvings on display.
 Embark National Geographic

-Day 3: Explore the West Coast of Iceland
+Day 3 and 4: Explore the West Coast of Iceland

 The ship navigates Iceland's wild western frontier,